NuwanSD/NuwanSD/README.md

 I am an undergraduate at the Faculty of Computing & Technology, University of Kelaniya, Sri Lanka.
 Currently, I work as a front-end developer intern at Skylake Ltd. Still I am in the process of learning full-stack development.
 I am excited to continue learning and growing as a developer in the exciting and fast-paced world of e-commerce.

 * 🌍  I'm based in Sri Lanka
-* 🖥️  See my portfolio at [sagaradnuwan.netlify.app](http://sagaradnuwan.netlify.app/)
+* 🖥️  See my portfolio at [sagaradnuwan.netlify.app](http://sagaradnuwan.netlify.app/) or [sagaradnuwan.me](https://my-new-portfolio-nextjs.vercel.app/)
 * ✉️  You can contact me at [sagaradnuwan@gmail.com](mailto:sagaradnuwan@gmail.com)
 * 🧠  I'm learning NextJS and Python
 * 🤝  I'm open to collaborating on interesting projects